 Side note: I always read posts about how data hungry modern AI systems are.
 I get that, but consider us, the humans!
 We have millions of receptors in our eyes sampling more than 60 frames per second.
 People are just data collecting machines.
 We also generate huge amounts of data collected as well.
 I read some article on the main differentiation between humans and other species is that they have the prefrontal cortex which is massively beneficial in predicting the future and playing out different scenarios.
-In essense, I think it’s unfair to say that the state of the art machine learning algorithms are data hungry when we also are…
+In essence, I think it’s unfair to say that the state of the art machine learning algorithms are data hungry when we also are incredibly data starving.

 Thus, to say that AI is data hungry doesn’t seem like a feasible argument.
 However, the argument that it can’t generalize well from the massive amount of data is reasonable.

-Bill Gates said that a company who invents a general form of aritificial intelligence would be worth 10 Microsofts.
+Bill Gates said that a company who invents a general form of artificial intelligence would be worth 10 Microsofts.

 I think it would be worth more.
 A lot more.